 Representing Rotolo Middle School in after-school activities and interscholastic athletics is regarded as an honor and a privilege.
-All students who take part in activities and athletics must fully understand that adherence to all parts of the activities and athletic code is essential for participation.
+All students who take part in activities and athletics must fully understand that adherence to all parts of the Code of Conduct are essential for participation.

-The purpose of these activities and athletic code is to encourage all participating students to practice and develop a greater application for the values associated with academic achievement, responsible behavior, and good citizenship.
+The purpose of the Code of Conduct is to encourage all participating students to practice and develop a greater application for the values associated with academic achievement, responsible behavior, and good citizenship.

 The students participating in all after school activities and interscholastic athletics are constantly reminded that they are representatives not only of Rotolo Middle School but also the community and should always strive to exhibit behavior that will make them a credit to their team, coach, school, and community.